Scuba Diving the Chuuk Lagoon

-From operating base at Truk Lagoon, continuous non-stop diving is conducted 7 days per week, with up to 5 dives per day, on 5 differing sites – giving opportunity to view 30+ wrecks during a one week visit.
-Thorfinn’s structures and safety gear comply with IMO (International Maritime Organization) standards.
+Positioned at Truk Lagoon, continuous non-stop diving is conducted 7 days per week, with up to 5 dives per day, on 5 differing sites – giving opportunity to view 30+ wrecks in a single visit.
+Thorfinn now provides open airport to airport schedules for 7 or more dive days with openly extended departure options as space permits at booking time.
+Ship’s structures and safety gear comply with IMO (International Maritime Organization) standards.

-Twenty-two island staff provide cheerful personalized service on a 1:1 crew to guest ratio.
-They range from individually assigned dive crews attending each diver’s needs, to full time hostesses, deck maintenance staff, large machinery staff, and 2 chefs preparing varieties of tasty international cuisine.
-Special dietary requests are catered as available food supplies permit.
+Large staff numbers provide cheerful personalized service on a 1:1 crew to guest ratio ranging from individual dive staff attending each diver’s needs, full time hostesses, deck maintenance crew, and chefs preparing varieties of tasty international cuisine.
+Special dietary requests are catered as available from local outlets.

-All diving is conducted from well designed, covered 30ft tenders with each craft diving separate sites to avoid crowding over a single mooring.
-Diving in small groups, experienced local guides will show the very best attractions at each site.
-Many have been with Thorfinn for more than 15 years.
+Diving from well designed, ‘state of art’ covered 30ft tenders, each craft dives separate sites to avoid crowding over a single mooring.
+Diving in small groups, experienced local guides lead to finest attractions at each site.
+Many have been with Thorfinn for well over 15 years.

-We’re accustomed to working with technical and rebreather divers by supplying banded double cylinders, 3-4 ltr pony bottles, and special rebreather bottles as may be requested.
-Both SodaSorb or Sofnolime are freely supplied, Optional Helium should be advance requested to ensure sufficient on-hand quantities.
-Partial pressure blending via an efficient series of electric and air driven gas boosters produce various mixes of Enriched Air Nitrox and Trimix to meet individual requests.
-Aboard Thorfinn, you’ll receive rewarding experiences in technical diving with ability to extend diving at many deeper sites.
+Technical and rebreather divers can choose manifolded double cylinders, 3-4 ltr pony bottles, and custom rebreather bottles.
+Optional Helium should be advance requested to ensure sufficient on-hand quantities.
+Partial pressure blending via electric and air driven gas boosters produce various mixes of Enriched Air Nitrox and Trimix to meet individual requests.
+Aboard Thorfinn, you’ll receive rewarding experiences in technical diving with ability to extend diving at deeper sites.

 GET IN TOUCH WITH US